 If you didn’t Instagram your meal, did you even really eat it?

 We asked the experts from our social media team at Lettuce Entertain You what it takes to create a “like-worthy” photo on Instagram.
-Meet Ryan Meyers (@ryaninthecity) and Michele Funk (@michelefunk), who have literally made a career out of ‘gramming the most crave-worthy dishes!
+Meet Michele Funk (@michelefunk), who has literally made a career out of ‘gramming the most crave-worthy dishes!
 Here’s a few tips on how to master the art of food photos right on your iPhone.